adi2103/alerts_analyzer/docs/known_limitations.md

 ### Issue Description

-The current implementation has a limitation in how it handles alert type filtering.
-When filtering by alert type, the system:

-1. Ranks entities based on their total unhealthy time across all alert types
-2. Includes only entities that have at least one alert of the specified type
-3. Does not recalculate unhealthy time to only include time from the specified alert type
+The current implementation does not support filtering by alert type.
+While the API still accepts an `alert_type` parameter for backward compatibility, it is ignored and a warning is logged.

 ### Impact

-This approach is problematic because it doesn't accurately represent the "unhealthiest" entities with respect to a specific alert type.
-For example:

-- A host with 10 hours of unhealthy time from "Disk Usage Alert" and 1 minute from "System Service Failed" will rank higher in "System Service Failed" queries than a host with 9 hours of unhealthy time solely from "System Service Failed"
-- The unhealthy time reported for entities doesn't reflect the actual time they were unhealthy due to the specified alert type
+Users cannot filter results to see only entities with specific alert types.
+All queries return the top k entities based on total unhealthy time across all alert types.

 ### Workaround

 Currently, there is no workaround for this limitation.
-Users should be aware that when filtering by alert type, the unhealthy time represents the total time across all alert types, not just the specified type.
+Users can examine the `alert_types` field in the results to see which alert types affected each entity.

 ### Future Solution